-Write a 20-30 page paper describing a new initiative at your school that has the potential to improve student learning and achievement (selected in collaboration with your immediate supervisor and described in your Change Initiative Agreement).
-Draw from your understanding of the four frames, organizational democracy, the change game, and leadership theory.
+Write a 20-30 page paper (half of which you will have already written!) describing a new initiative at your school that has the potential to improve student learning and achievement (selected in collaboration with your immediate supervisor and described in your Change Initiative Agreement).
+Draw from your understanding of the four frames, organizational theory, the change game, and leadership theory.
 The paper should logically flow from a description of the need, a brief analysis through each of the four frames (remember, you will have to edit/reduce your initial analyses for inclusion in the final paper!), to your suggested redesign/change and finally, your proposed implementation plan.
 Be creative and grounded at the same time.
 Be sure to follow APA style guidelines, use descriptive section headings, and cite relevant literature.
-Please post these analyses to Assignments in Canvas.
+Please post this final paper to Assignments in Canvas by the due date.